GPS - The Complete Guide

 What is GPS?

 GPS stands for Global Positioning System.
-It’s a global satellite-based radionavigation system owned by the United States government and operated by the United States Air Force.
-The systems consists of at least 24, but currently 31, satellites placed into orbit by the U.S. Department of Defense (USDOD).
+It’s a global satellite-based radio navigation system owned by the United States government and operated by the United States Air Force.
+The system consists of at least 24, but currently 31, satellites placed into orbit by the U.S. Department of Defense (USDOD).

 What is GPS and what can GPS signals pass through